-To create a new cluster with a specific number of nodes, use the
+To create a cluster that auto-scales within a certain range, use the

 You can use further command line arguments to specify additional parameters of the worker nodes.
 Still, all worker nodes will have an identical configuration.
-Example:
+Example for bare-metal installations:

 To create a cluster with a variety of different node specifications, submit a definition file instead: